enirevlow/bw-api-docs/docs/Techpack/Create-a-techpack.md

 VStitcher / Lotta Tech-Pack export produces a directory with image assets and an index JSON file with the exported data and references to the image assets.

 ![](../assets/tech-pack-dirs.PNG)

+## Techpack schema
+you can find the schema for output.json <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/tree/master/BWPlugin/schema/api" target="_blank">here</a>